LifeScopeLabs/lifescope-api/README.md

 (development phase, high priority)

 The LIFESCOPE API is a universal platform backend.
-There are two components to the API; a GraphQL-based API for CRUD operations on the LIFESCOPE data schema and a REST API for login/logout/signup and connection OAuth workflow.
+There are two components to the API; a GraphQL-based API for CRUD operations on the LIFESCOPE data schema and a REST API for logout and connection OAuth workflow.

 # Requirements